Maintenance Solutions: Maximizing Maintenance and Lubrication Through Planning and Prediction

 17–19 September 2018 • DoubleTree by Hilton Hotel & Suites Pittsburgh- Downtown • Pittsburgh, PA, USA

 About the Program

 This workshop-based training seminar will provide attendees with hands-on instruction, tools, and the best available technologies for mechanical, electrical, lubrication, hydraulics, management system maintenance and reliability solutions.
-In addition, maintenance and outage planning, system design, maintenance troubleshooting and techniques will all be covered.
+In addition, maintenance and outage planning, system design, and maintenance troubleshooting and techniques will all be covered.
 Manufacturing reliability is an integral part of sustainability in the metals industry.
-Improvement in reliability is essential to assuring manufacturing results at the lowest cost.
+Improvement in reliability is essential to ensuring manufacturing results at the lowest cost.
 Both operations and maintenance personnel must understand the direction their organizations need to take with respect to improving and managing their equipment maintenance programs.

 Who Should Attend

 The conference is intended for maintenance, operations and engineering personnel.
 It is useful for individuals who are in middle management or frontline supervisor positions, as well as maintenance, operational, and reliability personnel responsible for equipment reliability processes, including planners, schedulers, senior tradesmen, maintenance managers, maintenance engineers, plant engineers, project engineers, maintenance superintendents, operators and operations managers.
 Maintenance technology, equipment and service suppliers should also attend.